Sabicool/Medicine/01 Disciplines/Cardiology/Conditions/Acute Coronary Syndromes.md

 	    - Increase of ≥50% in patients with small initial Tn elevations
 	- Can consider a third troponin
 	- ![[Pasted image 20250813173556.png|600]]
+# Clinical Features
+- Some groups of people (females, diabetics, CKD and the elderly) are more likely to present with atypical or less-specific symptoms such as breathlessness and the pain is absent
+# Unstable Angina
+- Defined by ≥1 of:
+	- Angina on exertion, occurring with increasing frequency over a few days, provoked by progressively less exertion (also known as crescendo angina)
+	- Episodes of angina like pain occurring recurrently and unpredictably, without specific provocation by exercise
 # STEMI
 ## ECG STEMI Criteria
 - Ongoing chest pain and any of the following: